HitechFacilitator/Loading-Hand/README.md

 # Loading-Hand
-As it name indicate, it's a loading hand which you can add to your website or app (code) to make it more attractive
+As it name indicate, it's a loading hand
+You can add it to your website or app (code) to make it more attractive It very simple to use.
+Just clone or download the code and then add it to your code
+      !!!
+ENJOY !!!         : )